The Ultimate T-Shirt Design Placement Guide for 2024

 While the back of the t-shirt isn’t often visible, it provides more room for intricate designs and larger frames.

-Many t-shirts with back designs have a complementary visual on the front.
+Many custom t-shirts with back designs have a complementary visual on the front.

 Back designs are great for filling space and giving your creations more substance.